Procurement vs Purchasing: Differences and Similarities

 A. Managing Risks

-The biggest challenge in procurement and purchasing is managing the risks associated with third-party vendors and suppliers.
+The biggest challenge in procurement and purchasing is managing the SaaS security risks and associated with third-party vendors and suppliers.

 When working with suppliers, you must guard against supplier risks (such as financial instability or poor quality control), legal risks (such as non-compliance with regulations), and reputational risks (such as being associated with unethical suppliers).